 After you turn 16, have held your instruction permit for 6 months, and met the other requirements mentioned in this section, you can apply for your driver license.

 You will need to schedule and pass a driving test at the DMV.
 You must bring proof of insurance for the vehicle you will be using for the driving test as well as

 proof of your birth date and legal presence in the United States.
-Several documents can be used to verify your birth date and legal precense in the United States.
+Several documents can be used to verify your birth date and legal presence in the United States.
 The

 most commonly used is your Birth Certificate.
 Click here to see a complete list of accepted documents.

-Once you pass your driving test, you will receive your driver license.
+Once you pass your driving test, you will receive your California driver license.
 Congratulations!

 What is the Difference Between Driver Education and Driver Training

 Driver education is theory and driver training is practice.
 Theory and practice.
 Driver education involves learning the techniques of driving safely by

 participating in learning activities such as simulations, videos, animations, and even game-playing.
 Driver training is "on-the-job" training

 where you actually drive a vehicle under the guidance of a driver training instructor.
 A teen must first complete driver education to obtain a permit